flancer64/gpt-user-auth/doc/useCase/registration.en.md

 ### 3. User Registration in the Web Application

 - The web application validates the email address:
-    - If the email is already registered, the process is rejected, and the chat notifies the user, suggesting the password recovery page.
+    - If the email is already registered, the process is rejected, and the chat notifies the user, offering a password recovery page.
     - If the email is new, a user record is created with the status **"pending verification"**.
 - At this stage:
-    - A **public PIN** — the user's identifier — is generated.
+    - A **public PIN** is generated as the user's identifier.
-    - The PIN is saved in the database, but the user's status remains **inactive**.
+    - The PIN is stored in the database, but the user status remains **inactive**.
-- An email with a verification token is sent to the user.
+- An email containing a verification token is sent to the user.
-- The PIN and a confirmation of successful registration (pending verification) are sent back to the chat.
+- The PIN and confirmation of successful registration (pending verification) are sent back to the chat.

 ### 4. Email Verification

-- The user receives an email with the token and clicks the provided link.
+- The user receives an email with a token and follows the provided link.
-- Upon successful verification:
+- After successful verification:
-    - The user's status is updated to **"active"**.
+    - The user status is updated to **"active"**.

-### 5. Information Retained in the Chat
+### 5. Data Retained in the Chat

-- After the registration entry point completes successfully, the following remain in the chat:
+- After the registration process is completed, the following data remains in the chat:
-    - **PIN**, which is the user's public identifier.
+    - **PIN**, serving as the user's public identifier.
-    - **Passphrase**, used for confirming rights to the identifier.
+    - **Passphrase**, used for confirming ownership of the identifier.
-- The user must remember these details for future use; otherwise, they will need to go through the account recovery process.
+- The user must remember these details for future use.
+Otherwise, a recovery process will be required.

 ### 6. Chat Access to the Web Application

-- After email verification, the user can fully utilize the application via the chat.
+- After email verification, the user can fully access the application via chat.
-- To access functionality through the chat, the user must provide:
+- To interact with the application through the chat, the user must provide:
     - **PIN**.
-    - **Passphrase** to confirm rights to the identifier.
+    - **Passphrase** for identifier confirmation.
-- The chat uses these details to interact with the web application on the user's behalf.
+- The chat uses this data to interact with the web application on behalf of the user.

 ---

-## End Points
+## Endpoints

 ### `Fl64_Gpt_User_Back_Web_Api_SignUp_Init`

 - **Description:**
-  Entry point accessible to ChatGPT to initiate the registration process.
+  An endpoint accessible to ChatGPT to initiate the registration process.
 At this stage:
     - A user record is created.
     - A PIN is generated.
-    - A verification email is sent.
+    - An email with a verification token is sent.

 - **Request Parameters:**
-    - `consent` (boolean, required): User consent for data processing.
+    - `consent` (boolean, required): User's consent for data processing.
     - `email` (string, required): User's email address.
-    - `locale` (string, required): User's locale.
+    - `locale` (string, required): User's preferred locale.
-    - `passphrase` (string, required): Passphrase for confirming rights to the PIN.
+    - `passphrase` (string, required): Passphrase for confirming ownership of the PIN.

 ### `Fl64_Gpt_User_Back_Web_Api_SignUp_Verify`

 - **Description:**
-  Entry point unavailable to ChatGPT for confirming the email address.
-  After confirmation:
+  An endpoint inaccessible to ChatGPT, used for email verification.
+Upon successful verification:
-    - The user's status is updated to "active".
+    - The user status is updated to "active".
     - The PIN becomes available for use.

 - **Request Parameters:**
-    - `token` (string, required): Verification token sent to the user's email.
+    - `token` (string, required): The verification token sent to the user's email.